airavata-courses/garuda/README.md

 > Note: The services run in non-detached mode.
 On exiting the process from terminal all the containers stop.

+> Note: This command might take some time to run.
+It's spinning up all the containers required to run the project.
+After all the resources are done loading, logs won't be printing on the terminal.
+You can use the application now !

 #### Access Web-Application

 URL for the web-application: http://localhost:3000